JWST lensed quasar dark matter survey IV: Stringent warm dark matter constraints from the joint reconstruction of extended lensed arcs and quasar flux ratios: Results

 Restricting to regions of parameter space with $m_{\rm{hm}} < 10^5 \mathrm{M}_{\odot}$ removes most of the effects of WDM free streaming in the model-predicted datasets and flux ratio statistics.
 This prior therefore takes the CDM limit of the joint posterior distribution, which we can use to infer the amplitude of the differential subhalo mass function in CDM (Equation~\ref{eqn:subhalomfunc}).
 In Figure~\ref{fig:cdmprior}, we show the posterior distribution $p\left(\Sigma_{\rm{sub}} | \data\right)$.
 At $95\%$ confidence we infer $\log_{10} \Sigma_{\rm{sub}} / \rm{kpc^{-2}} = -0.57_{-0.55}^{+0.42}$, a more precise measurement of subhalo abundance relative to omitting imaging data $\log_{10} \Sigma_{\rm{sub}} / \rm{kpc^{-2}} = -0.76_{-0.95}^{+0.46}$.
 As discussed in Section \ref{ssec:priors}, to convert these values to the amplitude of the bound mass function in CDM, for which tidal stripping is approximately independent of subhalo infall mass, one can use Equation \ref{eqn:subhalomfunc} with a normalization at $10^8 M_{\odot}$ given by $\bar{f}_{\rm{bound}} \times \Sigma_{\rm{sub}}$, with $\bar{f}_{\rm{bound}}=0.05$ \citep{Du++25}.

 Subhalo abundance is often quoted in terms of a projected mass in substructure, or as a projected mass fraction in substructure \citep[e.g.][]{Dalal++02,Vegetti++14,Hsueh++20,Banik++21,Nibauer++25}.
-To enable comparison with previous work, we recast the inferences on $\Sigma_{\rm{sub}}$ in terms of a projected mass density, $\Sigma$, and a projected mass fraction, $f_{\rm{sub}}$.
-To calculate $\Sigma$, we integrate the subhalo mass function (Equation \ref{eqn:subhalomfunc}) over the range $m_{L} < m < m_{H}$
+To enable comparison with previous work, we recast the inferences on $\Sigma_{\rm{sub}}$ in terms of a projected mass density in subhalos, $\Sigma_{\rm{DM,sub}}$, and a projected mass fraction in subhalos, $f_{\rm{sub}}$.
+To calculate $\Sigma_{\rm{DM,sub}}$, we integrate the subhalo mass function (Equation \ref{eqn:subhalomfunc}) over the range $m_{L} < m < m_{H}$